The essential $l$-dimension of finite groups of Lie type, $l \neq 2$: Abstract

 \section{Abstract}

-In this paper, for odd primes $l$ not equal to the defining prime, we compute the essential $l$-dimension of the finite groups of classical Lie type, specifically the general linear and special linear groups, the symplectic groups, the orthogonal groups, and the unitary groups, and the simple factors in their Jordan-H\"{o}lder series.
+In this paper, we compute the essential $l$-dimension of the finite groups of classical Lie type for odd primes $l$ not equal to the defining prime, specifically the linear groups, the symplectic groups, the orthogonal groups, and the unitary groups, and the simple factors in their Jordan-H\"{o}lder series.